-- Annual changes to this category should relate to the Depreciation Expense Project Assets category included on the Income Statement. - viii.
+- i.
+Amortizable Assets Net consists of intangible assets less related accumulated amortization. - ii.
+Plant in Service Community Connect Project Assets contains the property and equipment at cost associated with the proposed Community Connect Grant project.
+Annual changes to this category should relate to the Capital Expenditures Project Assets category included on the Statement of Cash Flows. - iii.
+Accumulated Depreciation Community Connect Project Assets consists of the accumulated depreciation of the proposed Community Connect Grant project.
+Annual changes to this category should relate to the Depreciation Expense - Project Assets category included on the Income Statement. - iv.
 Plant in Service Other Assets contains the property and equipment at cost of assets other than the accumulated depreciation associated with the proposed Community Connect Grant project.
-Annual changes to this category should relate to the Capital Expenditures Other Assets category included on the Statement of Cash Flows. - ix.
-Accumulated Depreciation Other Assets consists of the accumulated depreciation of assets included in the "Plant in Service -Other Assets" category.
-Annual changes to this category should relate to the Depreciation Expense Other Assets category included on the Income Statement. - x.
+Annual changes to this category should relate to the Capital Expenditures Other Assets category included on the Statement of Cash Flows. - v.
+Accumulated Depreciation Other Assets consists of the accumulated depreciation of assets included in the "Plant in Service Other Assets" category.
+Annual changes to this category should relate to the Depreciation Expense Other Assets category included on the Income Statement. - vi.
 Other Non-Current Assets consists of all other non-current assets not included above.